Hawk-PDX/project-dev-resume/README.md

 pytest tests/test_api.py   # Specific test file
 ```

-## Customization Guide

-### Personal Branding
-1. Update personal information in `backend/app/routes/resume.py`
-2. Modify hero section content in `src/components/Hero.jsx`
-3. Customize color scheme in `src/styles.css`
-4. Add your own project data or use GitHub import features

-### Feature Configuration
-- Enable/disable admin features in `src/config/adminMode.js`
-- Adjust API endpoints in service files
-- Modify database models for additional data fields
-- Customize component styling to match your brand

-### Environment Setup
-- Development: Full admin features for content management
-- Production: Clean, professional presentation
-- Demo Mode: URL parameter activation for showcasing capabilities

-## What This Demonstrates

-**Technical Skills**
-- Modern React development with hooks and concurrent features
-- RESTful API design with proper HTTP methods and status codes
-- Database modeling with relationships and constraints
-- Production deployment with performance optimization

-**Software Engineering Practices**
-- Component-driven architecture with reusable code
-- Test-driven development with comprehensive coverage
-- Environment-specific configuration management
-- Error handling and user experience considerations

-**Problem-Solving Abilities**
-- Complex data synchronization between frontend and backend
-- Performance optimization for production environments
-- User interface design with accessibility considerations
-- Integration challenges with external APIs (GitHub)

-## Contributing

-We welcome contributions to this project!
-Whether you're interested in:

-- Bug fixes - Help identify and resolve issues
-- Feature enhancements - Improve existing functionality
-- Documentation - Make the project more accessible
-- Performance - Enhance speed and efficiency
-- Security - Strengthen the application
-- Testing - Improve test coverage

-Please read our [Contributing Guidelines](CONTRIBUTING.md) to get started.

-### Quick Contribution Steps

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Make your changes and add tests
-4. Commit your changes (`git commit -m 'Add amazing feature'`)
-5. Push to the branch (`git push origin feature/amazing-feature`)
-6. Open a Pull Request
+## Making It Yours

+If you want to fork this:

+1. Update personal info in `backend/app/routes/resume.py`
+2. Edit hero section in `src/components/Hero.jsx`
+3. Change colors in `src/styles.css`
+4. Add projects manually or import from GitHub

+**Config files:**
+- Admin features: `src/config/adminMode.js`
+- API endpoints: service files in `src/services/`
+- Database: `backend/app/models.py`

+## What I Learned

+- React hooks and modern patterns
+- Building RESTful APIs that handle errors properly
+- Database design and migrations with SQLAlchemy
+- Deploying to production and dealing with cold starts
+- Component architecture and keeping code reusable
+- Testing both frontend and backend
+- Environment-based configuration
+- Syncing data between frontend and backend in real-time
+- Working with external APIs (GitHub)

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Code of Conduct

-This project adheres to the Contributor Covenant Code of Conduct.
-By participating, you are expected to uphold this code.

----

-**This portfolio represents a complete full-stack development project, demonstrating both technical expertise and attention to professional software development practices.**
+MIT License - feel free to use this as a template for your own portfolio.